Brown-Waite was the representative for Florida’s 5th congressional district and was a Republican. She served from 2003 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Brown-Waite is shown as a purple triangle. (analysis methodology)
+Brown-Waite is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Brown-Waite sponsored bills primarily in these issue areas: